pacharanero/clinical-safety-platform/README.md

 This is a proof of concept, 'Minimum Viable Product' Clinical Safety Platform for Clinical Safety Officers, primarily within the UK NHS and at related system suppliers.

-This POC is built using Rails 7
+This POC is built using Rails 7 and Bootstrap

 ## Development setup